Entry requirements

 Features and benefits:

-• One of the most successful programmes of its kind in the UK today – with more than 100 students and graduates publishing first books and having work produced, and many more achieving publication in journals and magazines, winning writing awards and prizes, setting up small presses and anthologies, and finding roles in the publishing industry.
-Read about some of our successful alumni here.
+• Ongoing alumni success - More than 100 students and graduates have published first books, had work produced, achieved publication in journals and magazines, won writing awards and prizes, set up small presses and anthologies, and found roles in the publishing industry.

-• Academic expertise - taught by high-profile writers and critics, under the direction of Professor Carol Ann Duffy DBE.
-Meet the team here.
+• Academic expertise - The course is taught by high-profile writers and critics, including Professor Andrew McMillan, Professor Simon Stephens, and Professor Monique Roffey, under the direction of Professor Carol Ann Duffy DBE.

-• Manchester City of Literature - Manchester has been designated an international UNESCO City of Literature in recognition of its thriving live literature scene, with a diverse range of regular author events, writers’ forums, networking opportunities and open mic nights at Manchester Met, partner venues across the city and online.
+• Manchester, City of Literature - Manchester has been designated an international UNESCO City of Literature in recognition of its thriving live literature scene, with a diverse range of regular author events, writers’ forums, networking opportunities and open mic nights.

 Information for international students